-If each of our lives is an unprompted answer to the question, What is the point of my life?
-Then the crow is such a perfect answer to its own question – that it immediately forgets the question.
+In a certain sense each of our lives is an unprompted answer to the question, What is the point of my life?
+In this sense the crow is such a perfect answer to this question that it would immediately forget the question.

-The best answer comes when you not only forget the question, but also the answer.
+The best answers come when you not only forget the question, but also the answer.

 Humans often get drawn back into self-questioning in the hope of eventually finding a better answer.
 However, excessive self-questioning undermines life, such that life can feel like a repetitive and never ending Q&A session.